 In this series of stories, the son of a longtime front office executive, Matt Babcock, shares his family's journey to the NBA.
-He also provides an inside look at the rise and fall of the Milwaukee Bucks during the late 1990s and early 2000s, from his perspective.
+From his perspective, he also provides an inside look at the rise and fall of the Milwaukee Bucks during the late 1990s and early 2000s.

-Most people know me as someone who comes from a family with an extensive NBA background.
+Most people know me as someone from a family with an extensive NBA background.
 My uncle, Pete Babcock, began working in the NBA in 1974 and went on to become a long-tenured general manager for several NBA teams.
-My other uncle, Rob Babcock, began working in the NBA in 1987, became an NBA general manager and served in a multitude of front-office roles for many years.
+My other uncle, Rob Babcock, began working in the NBA in 1987, became an NBA general manager, and served in many front-office roles for many years.
 My dad, Dave Babcock, is in his 21st year working in the Milwaukee Bucks' front office.
-My two cousins, Chris and Nate Babcock, both work as coaches for NBA teams.
-As for me, I worked in the NBA agency business for over ten years and I am now a media member covering the NBA.
+My two cousins, Chris and Nate Babcock, coach for the NBA teams.
+As for me, I worked in the NBA agency business for over ten years, and I am now a media member covering the NBA.

-Surprising to some I epitomized the role of a college ‘coach's son’ way before I was ever an ‘NBA kid’; my dad was a college coach until I was 12 years old.
-Throughout my childhood, my dad coached for the University of San Diego, San Diego State, Phoenix College, Northern Arizona, and Arizona Western and I was along for the ride.
-My home away from home was my dad's office, I lived on the team bus and, chances were, you could find me on the court, or somewhere nearby, during practices and games.
-I served as a water boy, stat keeper and self-proclaimed assistant coach.
+Perhaps a surprise to some, I epitomized the role of a college "coach's son" way before I was ever an "NBA kid"; my dad was a college coach until I was 12.
+My dad coached for the University of San Diego, San Diego State, Phoenix College, Northern Arizona, and Arizona Western throughout my childhood.
+I was along for the ride.
+My home away from home was my dad's office.
+I lived on the team bus; chances were, you could find me on the court or somewhere nearby during practices and games.
+I served as a water boy, stat keeper, and self-proclaimed assistant coach.
 I was a regular sidekick to my dad on recruiting trips and in his day-to-day business.
-To say I had an exciting childhood would be a huge understatement.
-I lived for basketball and I wanted to learn as much about the game as I could — I still do!
+To say I had an exciting childhood would be a vast understatement.
+I lived for basketball and wanted to learn as much about the game as possible — I still do!

 My parents flew out to meet with the general manager of the Milwaukee Bucks, Bob Weinhauer, and the owner of the team, Senator Herb Kohl.
-Before we knew it the movers came and we were off to this unknown place.
-We moved to a suburb right outside of the city named Shorewood, a very nice place.
-Admittedly I had quite a bit of culture shock initially.
-We had moved a lot by this point but we had only ever lived in cities in California and Arizona.
+Before we knew it, the movers came, and we were off to this unknown place.
+We moved to a suburb outside the city named Shorewood, a charming place.
+Admittedly, I had quite a bit of culture shock initially.
+We had moved a lot by this point, but we had only ever lived in cities in California and Arizona.
 Milwaukee was different.
-First of all, it was the fall when we arrived and it was freezing!
+First, it was fall when we arrived, and it was freezing!
 Remember, I'm from Arizona.
 Then, I thought everyone spoke funny.
 And there are these things called cheeseheads — huh?
-Brett Favre was in his prime and the Green Bay Packers had just won the Super Bowl the year before.
+Brett Favre was in his prime, and the Green Bay Packers had just won the Super Bowl the year before.
 This was undeniably Packers territory.